 Section 3.
-A person seeking coaching certification must meet Oklahoma State Board of Education Accreditation Standard Rules in OAC 210:35-7-44 (e), OAC 210:35-9-44 (h), OAC 210:20-37-2 and local school district policy.
-Upon completion of all requirements, a certificate will be issued by a certified licensed athletic trainer or through a Care and Prevention course from an accredited college or university.
+A person seeking coaching certification must meet Oklahoma State Board of Education Accreditation Standard Rules and local school district policy.
+Upon completion of all State Board requirements, a certificate will be issued by a certified licensed athletic trainer or through a Care and Prevention course from an accredited college or university.
+All coaches in grades 7-12 will be required to complete the on-line Concussion Management course, the Heat Illness Prevention course, and the Sudden Cardiac Arrest course.
+First year coaches must complete the Fundamentals of Coaching course.
+All cheer coaches must complete the AACCA Certification course.
+All courses can be found on NFHSLearn.com.
 Each school district shall be responsible for proper certification and training.
 Individuals duly approved shall be in charge of the training and participation of contestants.
+(See Board Policy III)

-When an official banishes a coach or sponsor from the vicinity of the contest and there is no other designated assistant or faculty member present to assume full responsibility of the team or organization, the game or contest must be forfeited.
-Any school in violation of this paragraph shall forfeit the game, meet, or contest to the offended school, and the school, team and/or coach in violation shall be placed on warning.
+When an official removes a coach or sponsor from the vicinity of the contest and there is no other designated assistant or faculty member present to assume full responsibility of the team or organization, the game or contest must be forfeited.
+Any school in violation shall forfeit the game, meet, or contest to the offended school, and the school, team and/or coach in violation shall be placed on warning.

 Any coach who is ejected from an interscholastic game, meet, or contest shall be suspended from coaching at least for the next regularly scheduled game, meet or contest (same team and level) in which the team participates.
-In addition any coach who has been ejected from an OSSAA contest will be required to complete the NFHS Teaching and Modeling Behavior course.
-The coach can be reinstated after verification of his/her completion of the course and any sit-out time that is required by OSSAA rules.
-The course is available online at www.nfhslearn.com.
+In addition any coach who has been ejected from an OSSAA contest will be required to complete the NFHS Teaching and Modeling Behavior course within seven (7) days of the ejection.
+The course is available online at www.NFHSLearn.com.
 This includes all OSSAA sponsored and playoff activities.
 A coach who has been suspended from coaching may attend the contest, but he or she must be seated in the spectator area and may not give instructions to the players or the individual who has been assigned to coach the team anytime during the contest, including half time.
 The coach may not coach directly or indirectly in any capacity.
 The coach may not enter the dressing room at half time, nor will he or she be allowed to be on the court, field, etc., before or during the contest.
-Any coach who is ejected from a contest a second time for the same or related activity shall be suspended from coaching until reinstated by the OSSAA Board of Directors.
+Any coach who is ejected from a contest a second time during the same school year for the same or related activity shall be suspended from coaching until reinstated by the OSSAA Board of Directors.